hectorcorrea/solr-for-newbies/04_searching_intro.md

 # Searching for documents

+TODO: consider moving this section to the 03_add_documents.md instead and move most of the querying part to 40_searching.md and leave a rather skinny section here.

 Now that we have added a few documents to our `bibdata` core we can query Solr for those documents.
 In a subsequent section we'll explore more advanced searching options and how our schema definition is key to enable different kind of searches, but for now we'll start with a few basic searches to get familiar with the way querying works in Solr.

 If you look at the content of the `books.json` file that we imported into our `bibdata` core you'll notice that the documents have the following fields: